 - 47% said Improved business and IT alignment

-Another revelation that came to light- 94% of the respondents opined that their organizations use agile while 65% have significant experience in agile.
+Another revelation that came to light- 94% of the respondents opined that their organizations use agile while 65% have significant experience in agile methodology.

 This has opened up a ton of career opportunities in Agile.
-While the demand for agile certifications has seen a sharp increase, agile interviews are a tough nut to crack.
+While the demand for agile certifications has seen a sharp increase, agile interview questions are a tough nut to crack.

 If you are going to appear for an agile interview, here are 50 Agile Interview Questions and Answers that will help you become confident in no time.